Windokk/NervON/README.md

 You can also participate by submitting your candidacy as a game or operating system developer to our email address: nervon.official.project@gmail.com

 * This email adress is for business enquiries only.
 Any abuse or spam will be punsihed !
-In addition to this, you need to know more about it.

 © Nervon - Nerv Dynamics 2021